fuxianghuang1/VersaMammo/datapre/segdetdata/readme.md

-The data of segmentation and detection should be put here.
+The datasets for segmentation and detection should be put here.